-The Information Advice and Support Service provides impartial information for parents, children and young people on special educational needs and disability.
-Staff and volunteers can offer personal contact and support; with paperwork, attend meetings in school and with the Local Authority, provide information on voluntary groups and other sources of help including the Local Offer.
+The Information Advice and Support Service provides impartial information for parents, children and young people on special educational needs and disabilities.
+Staff and volunteers can offer personal contact and support; with paperwork, attend meetings in school and with the Council, provide information on voluntary groups and other sources of help including the Local Offer.